 The Bristol School of Anaesthesia was established in 1996 originally to co-ordinate anaeesthetic training for specialist registrars in Severn PGME.
 Since then the geographical boundaries have been extended and it now includes Core Anaesthesia trainees and Specialty trainees in both Anaesthesia and Intensive Care Medicine.

-If you are thinking of applying to the School please explore the website and if you have any unanswered questions contact Julie Flowers, School Manager, who will direct your query to the relevant person.
+If you are thinking of applying to the School please explore the website and if you have any unanswered questions contact either Joseph Campbell, Education Programme Manager, or Emma White, Education Programme Co-ordinator who will direct your query to the relevant person.

-We normally hold an informal open evening in Bristol for potential applicants before each CT1 and ST3 application window.
+We normally hold an informal virtual open evening in Bristol for potential applicants before the CT1 application window usually in November.
 It is an opportunity to find out more about the School and have your questions answered.
-During the application window the PGME recruitment page will direct you to the national recruitment portal run by West Midlands PGME.
-Entry at CT1 is either via Core Anaesthesia (2 years) or ACCS-Anaesthesia (3 years).
+During the application window the PGMDE recruitment page will direct you to the national recruitment portal run by ANRO, West Midlands.
+Entry at CT1 is either via Core Anaesthesia (3 years) or ACCS-Anaesthesia (4 years).

 The School is based in seven acute hospital Trusts within the Severn region in Bristol, Bath, Gloucester, Cheltenham, Swindon, Weston and Yeovil.
-For more details see our Hospitals and Geographic Areas pages.
+For more details see our Hospitals.

-Together we provide training for over 140 anaesthetists in addition to a growing number on the Intensive Care medicine programme.
+Together we provide training for over 180 anaesthetists in addition to approximately 50 on the Intensive Care medicine programme.
 For more details see the Anaesthesia Programme and ICM Programme pages.